 Online shopping represents 10% of retail sales in North America but retailers realize that change is necessary in order to grow.

 In the tremendously competitive world of retail the customer is in charge.
-Online shoppers want to know they are receiving the best prices that the retailer will fulfill its promise by providing home delivery .
-Alternatively the retailers may hold the item in-store for subsequent pickup.
-Customers also want the option to receive regular shipment updates.
-They may even decide to change their minds about where they want to receive their items.
-Providing improved supply chain visibility is the key.
+Online shoppers want to know they are receiving the best prices and that the retailer will fulfill its promise by providing home delivery.
+Customers also want the option to receive regular shipment updates and they may even decide to change their minds about where they want to receive their items.
+So, providing improved supply chain visibility is the key.

 Retailers Need To Transform